csdms/pymt/docs/conda-environments.rst

 .. code-block:: bash

-  $ conda remove -n myproject --all
+  $ mamba remove -n myproject --all

 With this environment activated, you can install *pymt* into it with the following,

 .. code-block:: bash

-  $ conda install pymt -c conda-forge
+  $ mamba install pymt -c conda-forge